jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 That makes me really nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

-## Story Slide?

 Today I want to talk about growth.

-As support people, growth can be a bit of a double-edged sword.
+As support people, I don't think we talk about growth enough, and I think that is because it can be a bit of a sticky situation.

 On one hand, customer growth is exciting!
 More new people are using our tools and talking about our company, and your mom might start to recognize what you